rezaabdullah/data_science_portfolio/disaster_response_pipeline/README.md

 - LICENSE
 ```

-### Brief Overview of the Processes
-1. ETL Process
-    There are two datasets: one containing the messages and the other containing the labels i.e. categories of disaster response.
-The two datasets were merged and categories data were transformed.
-Next, the data were normalized, cleaned and stored into SQLite database for future use.

-2. Training Model
-    A classification model was trained for classifying the messages with the help of NLP processes and scikit-learn library.
-The train model was stored into a pickle (.pkl) file.

-3. Run the Web App
-    Lastly, the model were deployed on the web for real time message classification.

 ### Instructions
 1. Run the following commands in the project's root directory to set up your database and model.
     - To run ETL pipeline that cleans data and stores in database: